 Al Ferro di Cavallo.
 The 'Horseshoe' trattoria, located in what (2,000 years ago) used to be the bed of the Papireto River along a Phoenician wall, is a good choice for lunch.
 Their couscous is especially good.
 The menu embraces a wide range of Palermitan specialties, and the place is popular with locals from every social class. €25 per person, based on a daily menu.
 Via Venezia 30 off Via Roma near Corso Vittorio Emanuele.

 Piazza Olivella - Home of the Kebab.
-Hidden from the eyes of the casual tourists walking the main streets, this is one of Palermo's most popular informal spots during the warmer months --and that's most of the year.
+Hidden from the eyes of the casual tourists walking the main streets, this is one of Palermo's most popular informal spots during the warmer months – and that's most of the year.
 It's not one restaurant but over thirty in and around the square near the archeological museum and San Filippo Neri Church, within the rectangle formed by Via Cavour, Via Roma and Via Maqueda, near the Teatro Massimo.
 Instead of reviewing a particular restaurant in the small but fascinating Olivella district, we'd like to mention that about three dozen dining places, wine bars and pubs are located in the square itself and also along Via Orologio, Via Bara all'Olivella, Via Spinuzza and the surrounding streets.
-Open evenings beginning around 8, with outdoor tables year round, many of the restaurants offer hot sandwiches and other delicious specialties with a Middle Eastern flavour --especially turkey-meat souvlaki platters (shown here) which they call kebabs, made with (among other things) lettuce, radicchio, carrots, cucumbers, onions and yogurt sauce.
+Open evenings beginning around 8, with outdoor tables year round, many of the restaurants offer hot sandwiches and other delicious specialties with a Middle Eastern flavour – especially turkey-meat souvlaki platters (shown here) which they call kebabs, made with (among other things) lettuce, radicchio, carrots, cucumbers, onions and yogurt sauce.
 Good beers too.
-La Corrida, at the corner of Via Orologio, also serves pizza.
+Some establishments also serve pizza.
 The wine bars and (Italian-style) pubs are charming and reasonably affordable, with longer hours.
 Kebab plates and salads from about €6.00, bottled imported beers from about €4.00, Sicilian vintage wines (by the bottle) from around €10.00.
 It's crowded on Friday and Saturday evenings, when you should arrive just before 8 unless you want to wait for a table.